zoenurel0/SDN/TEA/Readme.md

     * The 'Microsoft Azure VFP Switch Extension' is shipped by default with Microsoft HyperV.
 However, it is disabled by default.

-* How do we remove stale rules from VSwitch?

 * Is there a prescribed procedure for removing SDN?

 ### **Other Info:**